JetBrains/amper/docs/Documentation.md

 _NOTE: YAML is not the final language choice.
 For the purpose of the prototyping and designing it serves well, but we plan to re-evaluate other options in the future._

-A `module.yaml` file has several main sections: `product:` (or `products:`), `dependencies:` and `settings:`.
+A `module.yaml` file has several main sections: `product:`, `dependencies:` and `settings:`.
 A module could produce a single reusable library or multiple native platform-specific applications.

 Here is an example of a JVM console application with a single dependency and a specified Kotlin language version:
 ```yaml